Growing Your Own: The Value of Home Gardening for Health-Conscious Households

 - 5 min read

-Every week, health-conscious households spend $40, $60, sometimes $80 on organic produce.
+Every week, health-conscious households spend $40, $60, or sometimes even $80 on organic produce.
 Tomatoes, peppers, basil, leafy greens, zucchini — the same items, week after week, at prices that have climbed steadily for three years.
+Most people accept this as the cost of eating well.

 Why Some Vegetables Are Worth More to Grow at Home Than Others